anuket-project/anuket-specifications/doc/ref_model/chapters/glossary.md

 - **Kubernetes Node**:	A node is a worker machine in Kubernetes.
 A worker node may be a VM or physical machine, depending on the cluster.
 It has local daemons or services necessary to run Pods and is managed by the control plane.
 - **CaaS**:	Container-as-a-Service.
 A complete set of technologies to enable the management of containerised software, including a Kubernetes cluster, container networking, storage, routing, service mesh, etc.
 - **CaaS Manager**:	A management plane function that manages the lifecycle (instantiation, scaling, healing, etc.) of one or more CaaS instances, including communication with VIM for master/node lifecycle management.
 CaaS Manager could be considered the "undercloud" where the CaaS is the "overcloud".
+- **Service**: In the context of kubernetes an abstract way to expose an application running on a set of Pods as a network service.

 <a name="11.1.5"></a>
 ### 11.1.5 Other Referenced Terminology